dy/sprae/r&d.md

   + that "unlimits" returned struct, so that any property can be added/deleted.
   - doesn't really save from `new (()=>{}).constructor` hack: we gotta substitute objects too.
     ~ Proxy doesn't save from that either
+    ~+ we can prohibit `new` and braces/functions in general, straight fn bodies
   + allows easier handle of `:with="a=1,b=2,c=3"` - we just naturally get local variables without messup with global
     + we can even define locals without `let`...
   - not having "comfy" compatible JS at hand: cognitive load of whole language "layer" in-between ~ `:each` is not js anyways
+    + it's unsafe feeling (also CSP) having JS straight in attributes
+    + there's certain hacks and limitations to JS anyways (we can't use let,const,var)
+    + there's some established convention for jessie, justin, jsep etc.
+    + not having full JS can be a good practice and protection agains unnecessary stuff
+    + that can be a very common syntax
   + allows `let a = 1; a;` case instead of `let a = 1; return a;`
   - we can't identify dynamic parts like `x[y]`, whereas Proxy subscribe dynamically ~ we can detect dynamic parts and handle them on proxy
+    + at least we know about dynamic reads
   + subscript allows subscriptions to async functions, unlike signals +? we can detect `array.length`, not sure what for
+  * SO that can be a simplified subset of JS, like Jessie or Jason

 -> We can benchmark if updating set of known dependencies is faster than using preact subscriptions.
   + it seems more logical min-ground to know in advance what we depend on, rather than detect by-call as signals do.